 You may know that France is a European country, but what else is it famous for?
 Aside from its beautiful countryside and delicious wine, France is also known for its art and culture.
 Some famous French artists include Vincent van Gogh, Claude Monet, and Jacques-Louis David.

 The Louvre Museum in Paris is home to Mona Lisa – the world’s most famous painting.
 And don’t forget about French food!
 Many delicious dishes come from France, such as ratatouille, bouillabaisse, and crêpes.
-So if you’re looking to experience some of the best that France offers, visit one of its famous museums or try out some of its traditional cuisines!
+So if you’re looking to experience some of the best that France offers, visit one of its famous museums (some of the best museums in Europe) or try out some of its traditional cuisines!

 This post may contain affiliate links, which means I may receive a commission, at no extra cost to you if you make a purchase through a link.
 Please see the full disclosure for further information